 We’d been stuck on 91 for a while, and morale was starting to fade.
 We had 160 bird species left to see if we hoped to positively identify every bird in Baja, and that meant we had to average about one new species a day for the rest of the trip.
+But we were prepared to take on that expedition.
+However, we had to find out more about the type of periphernalia we’d be carrying, because this hunt was different.
 It seemed a bit daunting, given that most of the low hanging fruit was gone.
 Then we pulled into anchor at San Juanico.

 From the beginning, the bird life seemed remarkable.
-We saw the first breeding plumage of the Brown Pelicans.
+We had already been towards the city life where we saw the open market filled with the best food stalls and people equipped with the best machete; the type one uses for hunting.
+So when we came back the first thing we saw was breeding plumage of the Brown Pelicans.
 We saw flotillas of hundreds of Horned Grebes, all diving in unison as they chased their quarry of bait fish.
 We also found a white morph of a Horned Grebe washed up on shore, a plumage that Sibley, our ever present guide, does not mention.
 But what really lifted our spirits was a paddle up what we thought was a brackish lagoon, but turned out to be a small fresh water creek.

 Here we sat, listening to the trickle of a small waterfall, while all around us the birds poured in.
 We got to see a Costa’s Hummingbird drink from the cascading water, a Cooper’s Hawk hunting songbirds in flight, and a group of four Redheads, a rare duck sighting on the Baja side.
 Wylie was very excited about the ducks, and we were very excited to see that he hadn’t forgotten his raison d’etre.
 That morning we saw 35 species of birds, over a third of the total that we’d seen since we crossed over to Baja two and a half months ago.
 Four of these were new to our list, and while still far from the goal, it lifted our morale and rekindled our spirit for the hunt.